 4. I will explore more

-How much of your own country have you actually explored?
+Before you book that long-haul flight though, take a moment to consider how much of your own country you have actually explored?
 Go on, be honest.
-Don’t feel bad, I’m in the same boat.
-I have only explored a tiny portion of my own state let alone the rest of the country.
+Don’t feel bad, there are so many who have only explored a tiny portion of their own state or territory, let alone the rest of the country!

 Investing in shelving will allow you to get the most out of your shed.
 Image: Ben Trewren